 This offering memorandum contains translations of various peso amounts into U.S. dollars at specified rates solely for your convenience.
 You should not construe these translations as representations by us that the peso amounts actually represent such U.S. dollar amounts or could be converted into U.S. dollars at the rates indicated.
 Unless otherwise indicated, we have translated peso amounts into U.S. dollars at the exchange rate of Ps.
-13.0843 to U.S. \$1.00, which was the rate on December 31, 2013, as published by Banco de México, in the Federal Official Gazette (Diario Oficial de la Federación) on January 2, 2014.On March 28, 2014, the noon buying rate for cable transfers in New York reported by the Board of Governors of the Federal Reserve System was Ps.13.08 to U.S. \$1.00.
-On March 31, 2014, the rate published by Banco de México in the Federal Official Gazette was Ps.
-13.08to U.S. \$1.00.
+12.9712 to U.S. \$1.00, which was the rate on June 30, 2014, as published by Banco de México, in the Federal Official Gazette (Diario Oficial de la Federación) on July 1, 2014.
+On October 3, 2014, the noon buying rate for cable transfers in New York reported by the Board of Governors of the Federal Reserve System was Ps.
+13.4725 to U.S. \$1.00.
+On October 3, 2014, the rate published by Banco de México in the Federal Official Gazette was Ps.
+13.4835 to U.S. \$1.00.
 See "Exchange Rates and Currency" for information regarding rates of exchange between the peso and U.S. dollar for the periods specified therein.